 In the future, we may issue debt or equity securities or make other borrowings.
 Upon liquidation, holders of our debt securities and other loans and preferred shares will receive a distribution of our available assets before holders of our common stock.
 We are not required to offer any such additional debt or equity securities to existing stockholders on a preemptive basis.
 Therefore, additional common share issuances, directly or through convertible or exchangeable securities, warrants or options, will generally dilute the holdings of our existing stockholders and may reduce the market price of our common stock.
 Our preferred shares, if issued, would likely have a preference on distribution payments, including liquidating distributions, which could limit our ability to make distributions, including liquidating distributions, to holders of our common stock.
 Because our decision to issue securities in any future offering will depend on market conditions and other factors beyond our control, we cannot predict or estimate the amount, timing or nature of our future offerings.
-Thus, holders of our common stock and dilute their ownership in us.
+Thus, holders of our common stock bear the risk that our future issuances of debt or equity securities or other borrowings will reduce the market price of our common stock and dilute their ownership in us.

-Future issuances and sales of our common stock may depress the market price of our common stock.
+Future issuances and sales of our common stock, including this offering, may depress the market price of our common stock.
 You should not rely upon lock-up agreements in connection with this offering to limit the amount of common stock sold into the market.